CraftAcademyLabs/ca_course/guides/elasticsearch_on_rails_5.md

 ```

+## What's next?

-Now, there is a massive amount of possibilities with Elasticsearch and Chew and we only scratched the surface with the two examples above.
+There is a massive amount of possibilities with Elasticsearch and Chew and we only scratched the surface with the two examples above.

 **This ends the first part of the Elasticsearch Guide** In the next part, we'll start integrating the search functionality into our Rails application BDD style.